2008

 look tempting.
 I already have rake scripts setup for all my building, testing,

-and distributing and I want to be able to say rake dist:rubyforge and all
+and distributing and I want to be able to say rake dist:rubyforge

 versions of the gem in question are pushed up to rubyforge in one fell swoop.